-Soybeans or soya bean (Glycine max) is a species of legume native to East Asia, consumed as an edible bean or processed into various products.
+Soy (Glycine max) comes from soybeans which are a species of legume native to East Asia.
+Soybeans can be consumed as an edible bean or processed into various products.
 These soy products come in unfermented and fermented versions.

 Symptoms of Soy Allergy can include: